ducthang-vu/quiz-app/README.md

 # QuizAPP
-QuizApp is is a simple quiz game build with React.
+QuizApp is a simple quiz game build with React.
 Enjoy!

 The questions are fetch from [Open Trivia DB](https://opentdb.com/) public API.